 - Defective parts (boarding ramps, escalators, baggage carousel)

-If you or a loved one has been injured or killed in an aviation accident or if you were seriously injured during the course of boarding or disembarking an aircraft and would like to learn more about your legal rights, please contact Zimmerman & Frachtman here or call (954) 509-1900 or toll free at 1(800) 886-LAWS.
+If you or a loved one has been injured or killed in an aviation accident or if you were seriously injured during the course of boarding or disembarking an aircraft and would like to learn more about your legal rights, please contact Zimmerman & Frachtman here or call (954) 509-1900.
 Our personal injury and aviation accident attorneys offer free consultations and charge you only if we win your case.